 - Position carriage as shown and tighten carriage lock knob.
 Place a framing square against the rip fence and the saw blade, as shown.
 The long leg of the square must be held firmly against both the fence and the table top, and the short leg must not touch any of the teeth on the saw blade.
-Check at several points of blade rotation. - If the square does not touch the blade at both of the two points as shown, a heel condition exists.
+Check at several points of blade rotation. - 2.
+If the square does not touch the blade at both of the two points as shown, a heel condition exists.

 - 3. To correct "heel" condition proceed as follows: - a.
 Remove left hand carriage cover. - b.
-Loosen the yoke clamp handle. - c.
-Loosen (slightly) the two hex-head screws. - d.
-Rotate the yoke assembly until gap between the saw blade and square is eliminated. - E. Lock yoke clamp handle and retighten the two hex-head screws, - f.
+Loosen the yoke lock handle. - c.
+Loosen (slightly) the two hex-head screws. - Rotate the yoke assembly until gap between the saw blade and square is eliminated. - Lock yoke lock handle and retighten the two hexhead screws. - f.
 Recheck for "heel" and install carriage cover. - g.
 Loosen carriage lock knob.